ssenmosip/mosip-temp-documentation/FRS-MISP-Self-Service-Portal.md

 ### C. Update Policy
 Upon receiving a request to update a Policy with input parameters (Policy ID, Policy Name, Policy Description, Policy Json File, IsActive), the system updates the data and responds to the source with the required message

-1. Policy ID serves as search criteria to update the record in database
+1. Policy ID serves as search criteria to update the record in the database
-2. Updates the data received against the data already existing in database against the Policy ID received
+2. Updates the data received against the data already existing in the database against the Policy ID received
 3. If the mandatory input parameters are missing, throws the appropriate message
 4. In case of exceptions, system triggers relevant error messages
 ### D. Delete Policy